-The Abbreviation ANSP refers to Air Navigation Service Provider.
-And an air navigation service provider (ANSP) is a public or a private legal entity providing Air Navigation Services.
-It manages air traffic on behalf of a company, region or country.
-Depending on the specific mandate.
-An ANSP provides one or more of the following services to airspace users (Airline Companies, Public flights, SAR flights…)
+The abbreviation ANSP refers to Air Navigation Service Provider.
+An air navigation service provider (ANSP) is a public or a private legal entity providing air navigation services.
+Depending on the specific mandate, it manages air traffic on behalf of a company, region or country.
+An ANSP provides one or more of the following services to airspace users (Airline companies, Public flights, SAR flights…).

 - Air Traffic Management (ATM)

 - Communication Navigation and Surveillance Systems (CNS)

 - Aeronautical Information Services / Aeronautical Information Management (AIS / AIM)

 - Search and Rescue (SAR)

 These services are provided to air traffic during all phases of operations (approach, aerodrome and en-route).

 Air navigation service providers are either government departments (like DHMI in Turkey, FAA in USA), state-owned companies, or privatised organisations (SERCO).
 The majority of the world’s Air Navigation Service Providers are members of the Civil Air Navigation Services Organisation located at Amsterdam Airport Schiphol.

 Now let’s continue by describing these services.